 Conversation.
 It plays a valuable part in our everyday lives.
 Yet the way that we converse is changing and at a remarkable pace.

-As a consequence of the rise in social platforms that allow real-time, instantaneous communication — from Facebook and Whatsapp to Slack and Snapchat — digital conversations are now quickly becoming the new norm, with research suggesting that ‘real-life’ conversations have decreased by 15% over the last 5 years.
+As a consequence of the rise in social platforms that allow real-time, instantaneous communication — from Facebook and Whatsapp to Slack and Snapchat — digital conversations are now quickly becoming the new norm.

 And it's not just our conversational habits that are shifting; our shopping habits have changed too, with ecommerce growth increasing by 145% in 2020 vs 2019.